MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-slb.md

 ::: moniker-end

 >[!NOTE]
 >- Ensure that you use the IP address range that corresponds to your transit network IP address space.
-Don't include the first IP address of your subnet in the IP pool you are about to create.
+Don't include the first IP address of your subnet in the IP pool you're about to create.
 For example, if your available subnet is from .1 to .254, start your range at .2.
 >- After you create the Transit logical network, ensure that you associate this logical network with the Management switch uplink port profile you created during the network controller deployment.

 **Create the IP address pool**:

 1. Select and hold the logical network > **Create IP Pool**.
 2. Provide a **Name** and optional description for the IP Pool and ensure that the correct logical network is selected.
 3. In **Network Site**, select the subnet that this IP address pool will service.
-If you have more than one subnet as part of your HNV provider network, you need to create a static IP address pool for each subnet.
-If you have only one site (for example, like the sample topology), then you can just select **Next**.
+If you've more than one subnet as part of your HNV provider network, you need to create a static IP address pool for each subnet.
+If you've only one site (for example, like the sample topology), then you can just select **Next**.
 4. In **IP Address range**, configure the starting and ending IP address.
 Don't use the first three IP addresses of your available subnet.
 For example, if your available subnet is from .1 to .254, start your range at .4 or greater.
 5. Next, configure the default gateway address.
 Select **Insert** next to the **Default gateways** box, type the address, and use the default metric.
 Optionally configure DNS and WINS.
 6. Review the summary information, and select **Finish** to complete the wizard.